Ask A Small Claims Court Lawyer

-If your case is not strong enough to support the burden of proof, then you might as well just chalk it up to a learning experience.
+You must prove your claim on the balance of probabilities.
+If your case is not strong enough to support that burden of proof, then you might as well just chalk it up to a learning experience.

 Small Claims is not Judge Judy.
 You need real proof, not just a hunch.

 If you lose, you will probably have to pay costs to the other side.
 Allow about 15% of the amount claimed for costs and you still have to collect.